ReinoutVrielink/Milestone5ReinoutVrielink/README.md

 Method:
 I will conduct a literature review to identify important research and linguistic analyses.
 By analysing these sources I am learning about the evolution of English loanwords in Dutch.
-I am also planning to conduct information by analyzing n-grams.
-N-grams viewers are a good tool to identify patterns in the use of anglicisms in the Dutch language.
+I am also planning to conduct information by analyzing television broadcasts from over the years, and conduct information on whether the use of English loanwords and English in